-With so many people experiencing high levels of frustration around getting information on their tax refund delays (especially due to the PATH act issues this year), I thought I would take some of the feedback and tips across thousands of comments from my recently updated IRS schedule article and post some ideas on how to contact the IRS and get an actual agent on the line.
+With so many people experiencing high levels of frustration around getting information on their tax refund delays (especially due to the PATH act issues earlier this year), I thought I would take some of the feedback and tips across thousands of comments from my recently updated IRS schedule article and post some ideas on how to contact the IRS and get an actual agent on the line.
 The IRS has hundreds of contact numbers based on the state you live in or type of query you have and no one method is a sure-fire way to get access to a real agent who can help you.
 But worth trying a few of the approaches below.

 Please leave a comment to help others if you find a method that works for you, or a new one not listed here.
 I will keep updating this list through tax season.
 Also remember to wait 21 days after you have filed or if you get further direction from the IRS via the WMR tool or an official letter.